 Property Option Agreements

 Perhaps the most common use for option agreements is in relation to the purchase of property or land.
 Option agreements may be used to help in either a commercial or residential property situation where the buyer is given the option to purchase a particular piece of land or a property.
 This option will typically be available for a certain time period and be subject to other specific terms of the option agreement.

-Such agreements are often used for vacant property or land, or perhaps because the buyer requires time to raise the funds, carry out more research or obtain planning permission.
+Such agreements are often used for vacant property or land and for potential property development projects, or perhaps because the buyer requires time to raise the funds, carry out more research or obtain planning permission.